-Federal Judiciary : www.uscourts.gov .
-This website gives general information about the U.S. Courts, publications, directories, news and information with links to various courts throughout the U.S. and includes the Federal Law Clerk Information System.
+- The Federal Judiciary : This website gives general information about the U.S. Courts, publications, directories, news and information with links to various courts throughout the U.S. and includes the Federal Law Clerk Information System.
 Search for vacancy and you will find various listings of vacancies in the federal court system.

-Federal Judicial Center : www.fjc.gov .
-The Federal Judicial Center is the research agency for the federal courts.
-The website provides biographical information on all past and present federal judges, court histories, and links to other legal resources.
+- Federal Judicial Center : The Federal Judicial Center is the research agency for the federal courts.
+This website provides biographical information on all past and present federal judges, court histories, and links to other legal resources.

-The Guide to State Judicial Clerkships is a comprehensive guide to the procedures for applying for state court judicial clerkships at all levels in all 50 states and some U.S. territories. (password required; current students can access log-in credentials in CareerConnect Resource Library)
+- The Guide to State Judicial Clerkships , updated annually, is a comprehensive guide to the procedures for applying for state court judicial clerkships at all levels in all 50 states and some U.S. territories. (password required; current students can access log-in credentials in CareerConnect Resource Library)

-- Insight and Inside Information For Select State Court Clerkships , complied by the State Court Work Group of the NALP, is a useful companion to the Guide to State Judicial Clerkships.
+- Insight and Inside Information for Select State Court Clerkships , compiled by the State Court Work Group of NALP, is a useful companion to The Guide to State Judicial Clerkships.
 (C-M Law CareerConnect log-in required)

 - Applying to Clerkships with Federal Administrative Law Judges (C-M Law CareerConnect log-in required)

 - C-M Law Library Research Guide: Lawyers & Judges - Directory Information & Bios

 - List of judges who have hired C-M Law alumni as Judicial Clerks (C-M Law CareerConnect log-in required)